nixworks/public/news/2007/09/6/index.md

 ##### United States District Court
 ### [ United States District Court judge Victor Marrero strikes down a key part of the Patriot Act authorising national security letters. ](/news/2007/09/6/united-states-district-court-judge-victor-marrero-strikes-down-a-key-part-of-the-patriot-act-authorising-national-security-letters.md)
-_Context: Patriot Act, United States District Court, national security letter, Victor Marrero_
+_Context: Victor Marrero, United States District Court, Patriot Act, national security letter_

 ##### Syria
 ### [ Syria accuses Israel of invading its airspace on Wednesday and dropping ammunition.
 The operation, known as Operation Orchard, is later speculated to be a raid on a nuclear site being run in collaboration with North Korean technicians, or a raid on a Hizbollah convoy, a missile facility or a terrorist camp. ](/news/2007/09/6/syria-accuses-israel-of-invading-its-airspace-on-wednesday-and-dropping-ammunition-the-operation-known-as-operation-orchard-is-later-spe.md)
-_Context: Hizbollah, Syria, destroyed, airspace, North Korea, Israel, nuclear programme_
+_Context: destroyed, North Korea, Israel, airspace, nuclear programme, Hizbollah, Syria_

 ##### Democrat
 ### [ Democratic Party fundraiser Norman Hsu is arrested in Grand Junction, Colorado and charged with unlawful flight to avoid prosecution. ](/news/2007/09/6/democratic-party-fundraiser-norman-hsu-is-arrested-in-grand-junction-colorado-and-charged-with-unlawful-flight-to-avoid-prosecution.md)